roomacarthur/roomacarthur/README.md

 - 👀 I’m a Full Stack Developer with a keen eye for detail.
 - 🌱 I’m currently Studying, Diploma in Software Development through Code Institute.
-- 🎓 I'm currently working on a Full-Stack Django application.
+- 🎓 I'm currently working on a Full-Stack Django application that may take the world by storm⚡.
 - 📫 If you want to get in touch, contact me on [LinkedIn](https://www.linkedin.com/in/ruairidh-macarthur-23427a191/)
 - 📑 Click [here](./cv/ruairidh-macarthur-cv.pdf) to take a look at my CV.